-The MSRB is in the process of establishing minimum professional qualifications for municipal advisors as required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-This process started in October 2010 when the MSRB began conducting outreach events and focus groups to gather input from municipal advisors and others about the development of a professional qualification examination to assess the competency of entry-level municipal advisors.
+The MSRB is in the process of establishing minimum professional qualification requirements, including testing, for municipal advisors as required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+This process started in October 2010 when the MSRB began conducting outreach events and focus groups to gather input from municipal advisors and others about the development of a professional qualification examination to assess the competency of municipal advisors.

 The MSRB subsequently organized a municipal advisor examination working group to consider all comments received by the MSRB, assess commonalities in municipal advisory activities, provide additional input and draft a content outline for an examination.
-Further development of a professional qualification exam was delayed until the Securities and Exchange Commission (SEC) issued its final registration rule defining who is a municipal advisor to ensure all municipal advisors were given the opportunity to participate in the process.
+In order to ensure all municipal advisors were given the opportunity to participate in the process, further development of a professional qualification exam was delayed until the Securities and Exchange Commission (SEC) issued its final registration rule defining who is a municipal advisor.
 The SEC issued this final definition on September 18, 2013.